Provision within Special Education Needs

 A range of mental health problems may require special provision to be made e.g. anxiety, conduct problems such as aggression and oppositional problems, attention deficit disorders such as ADD and ADHD, attachment disorder.
 At Horsell Junior School we have a rigorous behaviour policy with clear rules for conduct which is supported with pastoral care.

-A school counsellor is available for social-emotional concerns, parental separation, grief, self- harm and anxiety.
+A play therapist is available for social-emotional concerns, parental separation, grief, self- harm and anxiety.
 This is a specialist service and parental consent is required.
 There may be a waiting list for this service.